AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/pwa-studio-browser-displays-cannot-proxy-to-error.md

 ---
-title: "PWA Studio: Browser displays “Cannot proxy to“ error"
+title: 'PWA Studio: Browser displays “Cannot proxy to“ error'
-description: "This topic discusses a solution when your web browser displays a \"*Cannot proxy to*\" and the console displays an"
+description: This topic discusses a solution when your web browser displays a "*Cannot proxy to*" and the console displays an
+exl-id: de689633-34b8-4a25-bbd0-a58742c4d03c
 ---
 # PWA Studio: Browser displays “Cannot proxy to“ error

 This topic discusses a solution when your web browser displays a "*Cannot proxy to*" and the console displays an